Posts

 Image

 Table of Contents Chapter Nine: The Case of the Ingenious A 116.
-Law's 1800 house became the fulcrum of the New Varnum Hotel Some 42 years after Thornton and Tayloe died in 1828 and shortly before his own death in 1871, one of the three surviving children of Tayloe, who had thirteen, credited Thornton, his father's old friend and lately recalled as the "original" designer of the Capitol, for designing the Octagon.
-In an 1888 magazine article about the Octagon, restoration architect Glenn Brown accepted the family legend.
-He also proposed the Octagon as the headquarters of the American Intitute of Architects, which was then in Manhattan.
-In 1896, he followed up the 1888 article with an article about Thornton's other designs, and especially cleared up doubts recently cast on Thornton's Capitol design.
-He also credited him for designing and superintending construction of two houses that the General Washington had built just north of the Capitol to hous...
+Law's 1800 house became the fulcrum of the New Varnum Hotel In an 1888 magazine article about the Octagon, restoration architect Glenn Brown accepted the family legend that Thornton was its designer.
+Brown also proposed the Octagon as the headquarters of the American Institute of Architects, which was then in Manhattan.
+To build support for his proposal, in 1896, he wrote an article that dispelled doubts cast on the supremacy of Thornton's Capitol design.
+Brown also credited him for designing and superintending construction of other houses including two houses that the General had built to board congressmen.
+Work on the Octagon and the General's houses began in 1799.
+That same year, work began on Thomas Law's five story brick house just south of the Capitol.
+It had oval rooms like the Octagon and stood for over a century first as a boarding house, then a private residence and finally as a hotel.
+It ha...

 Chapter Eight: John Tayloe III Comes to Town